pourmalek/CovidVisualizedGlobal/RESULTS Regions together/README.md

 **uptake 20220114**: **_DELP 20220114_**, IHME 20220110, IMPE 20211226, NO SRIV

+Both this and the previous uptake use the same model update, so the graphs are identical.
 *

 **uptake 20220112**: **_DELP 20220111_**, **_IHME 20220110_**, **_IMPE 20211226_**, **_SRIV 20220112_**